Apple’s finally released its long-awaited iOS 13 update and today we want to take you through everything we know about Apple’s new operating system.

 iOS 13 Jailbreak

 Earlier this year jailbreak developers teased an iOS 13 jailbreak.
-Unfortunately, we haven’t seen a public release and probably won’t see one until well after iOS 13’s launch in September.
+Unfortunately, we haven’t seen a public release and probably won’t see one until well after iOS 13’s launch.

 That said, if you’re interested in jailbreaking your device, you’ll want to keep an eye out for iOS 13 jailbreak news as we push away from the official release.